pyfdtic/thanos/docs/components/rule.md

 value as "warn", this metric will tell you how many evaluation ended up with some kind of warning.
 To see the actual warnings see WARN log level.
 This might suggest that those evaluations return partial response and might not be accurate.

-Those metrics are important for vanilla Prometheus as well, but even more important when we rely on (sometimes WAN) network.
+Those metrics are important for vanilla(普通的) Prometheus as well, but even more important when we rely on (sometimes WAN) network.

 // TODO(bwplotka): Rereview them after recent changes in metrics.

 See [alerts](/examples/alerts/alerts.md#Ruler) for more example alerts for ruler.

-NOTE: It is also recommended to set a mocked Alert on Ruler that checks if Query is up.
+NOTE: It is also recommended to set a mocked(模仿) Alert on Ruler that checks if Query is up.
 This might be something simple like `vector(1)` query, just to check if Querier is live.

 ## Performance.

-As rule nodes outsource query processing to query nodes, they should generally experience little load.
+As rule nodes outsource(交外办理, 外购) query processing to query nodes, they should generally experience little load.
 If necessary, functional sharding can be applied by splitting up the sets of rules between HA pairs.

-Rules are processed with deduplicated data according to the replica label configured on query nodes.
+Rules are processed with deduplicated(去重) data according to the replica label configured on query nodes.

 ## External labels

-It is *mandatory* to add certain external labels to indicate the ruler origin (e.g `label='replica="A"'` or for `cluster`).
+It is *mandatory(强制的)* to add certain external labels to indicate(表明, 显示) the ruler origin(起源, 来源) (e.g `label='replica="A"'` or for `cluster`).
-Otherwise running multiple ruler replicas will be not possible, resulting in clash during compaction.
+Otherwise running multiple ruler replicas will be not possible, resulting in clash(冲突) during compaction(压缩).

 NOTE: It is advised to put different external labels than labels given by other sources we are recording or alerting against.

 For example:

 * Ruler is in cluster `mon1` and we have Prometheus in cluster `eu1`
-* By default we could try having consistent labels so we have `cluster=eu1` for Prometheus and `cluster=mon1` for Ruler.
+* By default we could try having consistent(一致的) labels so we have `cluster=eu1` for Prometheus and `cluster=mon1` for Ruler.
 * We configure `ScraperIsDown` alert that monitors service from `work1` cluster.
 * When triggered this alert results in `ScraperIsDown{cluster=mon1}` since external labels always *replace* source labels.